-You can run your entire application locally with our Wrangler Command Line Interface (CLI).
+Run your Pages application locally with our Wrangler Command Line Interface (CLI).

 The main command for local development on Pages is

 wrangler pages dev.
-This will let you run your Pages application locally which includes serving static assets and running your Functions.
+This will let you run your Pages application locally, which includes serving static assets and running your Functions.

-$ wrangler pages dev <directory-of-assets>
+$ npx wrangler pages dev <DIRECTORY-OF-ASSETS>

 This will then start serving your Pages project.
 You can press